JamesBrill/FeedwaterLevelCodeGuide/LEVEL_EDITOR.md

 From the main menu, click Custom Levels and then Build Level.

+# How to save your level

+The level loaded in the level editor will automatically save every 10 seconds, when you test it, and when you view the level code.

 # How to test your level

 While editing, click Play Level.
 When you're done testing, hit Backspace or Escape on your keyboard to return to the editor.